-- NSW Work Health and Safety Act 2011 - NSW Work Health and Safety Regulation 2011 2017.
+- NSW Work Health and Safety Act 2011 - NSW Work Health and Safety Regulation 2017.

-Council may also refer to the Code of practice how to safely remove asbestos (catalogue no. WC03561 SW08286).
+Council may also refer to the Code of practice how to safely remove asbestos (catalogue no. SW08286).

-For licensed asbestos removal work, a licensed asbestos removalist must meet the requirements of the NSW Work Health and Safety Regulation 2011 2017 including the requirements to:
+For licensed asbestos removal work, a licensed asbestos removalist must meet the requirements of the NSW Work Health and Safety Regulation 2017 including the requirements to:

 - notify SafeWork NSW at least five days prior to the asbestos removal work commencing.
-However, in the case of emergency work, such as burst pipes, fires and illegally dumped asbestos, council may request to should ensure SafeWork that this five days period be waived NSW has been notified and the five day period waived - prepare, supply and keep an asbestos removal control plan and safe work method statement - obtain a copy of the asbestos register from council before carrying out asbestos removal work at the workplace (this does not apply if the asbestos removal work is to be carried out at residential premises, for example cleaning up asbestos that has been illegally dumped at a residential premises) - inform the person council and the relevant people with management or control of the workplace that the licensed asbestos removal work is to be carried out at the workplace - erect signs and barricades - limit access to the asbestos removal area - properly dispose of asbestos waste and dispose of, or treat, contaminated personal protective equipment - · arrange a clearance inspection and clearance certificate.
+However, in the case of emergency work, such as burst pipes, fires and illegally dumped asbestos, council should ensure SafeWork NSW has been notified and the five day period waived - prepare, supply and keep an asbestos removal control plan and safe work method statement - obtain a copy of the asbestos register from council before carrying out asbestos removal work at the workplace (this does not apply if the asbestos removal work is to be carried out at residential premises, for example cleaning up asbestos that has been illegally dumped at a residential premises) - inform council and the relevant people with management or control of the workplace that the licensed asbestos removal work is to be carried out at the workplace - · erect signs and barricades - · limit access to the asbestos removal area - properly dispose of asbestos waste and dispose of, or treat, contaminated personal protective equipment - arrange a clearance inspection and clearance certificate.

-Where council is informed that asbestos removal work is to be carried out at the workplace, council will inform workers and those in the immediate vicinity of the workplace and limit access to the asbestos removal area as per the NSW Work Health and Safety Regulation 2011.
+Where council is informed that asbestos removal work is to be carried out at the workplace, council will inform workers and those in the immediate vicinity of the workplace and limit access to the asbestos removal area as per the NSW Work Health and Safety Regulation 2017.